 *NANO 15: This course will be offered in the Fall and may be offered in the Winter Quarters.
 If you cannot register for NANO 15 in the Fall, you may enroll in MAE 8 in Winter or Spring Quarters, if it is being offered.

 ****MATH 18: Formerly MATH 20F

-1General Education Requirements (forty-eight units): This requirement is intended to fulfill the general education requirements (G.E.) from respective colleges.
+General Education Requirements (various units): This requirement is intended to fulfill the general education requirements (G.E.) from respective colleges.
 The forty-eight units are shown for Warren College students as an example to fulfill the general education requirements.
 Students in other colleges need to adjust the plan to match their own college requirements.

-2NanoEngineering Electives (eight units): This requirement must be chosen from among the upper-division NANO courses (NANO 100 - 199) offered by the Department.
+NanoEngineering Electives (eight units): This requirement must be chosen from among the upper-division NANO courses (NANO 100 - 199) offered by the department.

-Engineering Focus (twenty units): Students are recommended to select all five engineering electives from within one single major to constitute an engineering focus.
-However, students are required to take only four of the five courses in one major.
-Preapproved accepted courses of each of the five focuses are listed here.
+Engineering Focus (twenty units): After the sophomore year, students must choose an Engineering Focus.
+Students must select all five engineering courses from within one single major to constitute an engineering focus.
+However, students may take four courses in one major and the fifth in a different area, should scheduling conflicts occur.
+Pre-approved courses of each of the five focuses are listed here.